LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 - `path_url_prefixes(PathPrefix, CodeURLPrefix, DocURLPrefix)`
 	code and documenting URL prefixes for a path prefix used when generating cluster, directory, file, and entity links (atoms; no default)
 - `url_prefixes(CodeURLPrefix, DocURLPrefix)`
-	default URL code and documenting URL prefixes used when generating cluster, directory, file, and entity links (atoms; defaults are `''`)
+	default URL code and documenting URL prefixes used when generating cluster, library, file, and entity links (atoms; default is the home directory URL for `CodeURLPrefix` and `''` for `DocURLPrefix`)
 - `omit_path_prefixes(Prefixes)`
-	omit common path prefixes when printing directory paths (a list of atoms; default is `[]`)
+	omit common path prefixes when printing directory paths (a list of atoms; default is a list with the home directory path)
 - `relation_labels(Boolean)`
 	print/omit entity relation labels (`true` or `false`; default is `false`)
 - `node_type_captions(Boolean)`